pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

 The main potential exception to this principle are boxed trait objects.
-One can write `Box<Trait+Untracked>` to work around this, as noted in [tracking and trait objects], but this is admittedly a bit of a wart in the design.
+One can write `Box<Trait+Untracked>` to work around this, as noted in the [tracking and trait objects][] section, but this is admittedly a bit of a wart in the design.
 (One that has been known for a long time.)

 ### Program Complexity